 2. Think carefully about intended routes.

 Plan ahead.
-Consider the terrain you’ll encounter on your walk — will it be in a rural or urban setting?
+Consider the terrain you’ll encounter on your walk — will it be in an indoor, rural, or urban setting?
 Try to minimize encounters with broken pavement, construction hazards, congested sidewalks, and busy intersections.
-You may also wish to avoid steep inclines.
+You may also wish to avoid steep inclines or wet surfaces.

 Related: Why exercise really is worth it — and how to get started >>